 The child can thank their friends during an activity by saying the magic phrase ‘Thank You’.
 It lets others know your child’s sincere feelings about them.
 Also, encourage your child to listen attentively and offer assistance with the activity to show their support and friendship.

 True friends can inspire you to strive hard and be relentless during challenges.
 So encourage your child to bond with their friends through the above friendship activities for preschoolers.
 These activities will help your child extend their circle in a fun way.
 Games like Blindfold and Scavenger Hunt can help build trust among friends.
 Meanwhile, games like Show And Tell and You’ve Got A Friend will help your child discover their friends’ hidden potential and appreciate their talents.
-So try these activities at your child’s next birthday party and get their friends to join in for a good time.
+So try these social/emotional activities for toddlers at your child’s next birthday party and get their friends to join in for a good time.

 Infographic: Friendship Activities For Toddlers